FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-subscriptions.md

 > [!NOTE] Note
 > This is a blocking call, which means the rest of your app logic could be blocked for several seconds until the transaction is processed.
 If this is a problem for your app then we recommend using the previous submission methods mentioned in this guide.

-Should you want a more complete transaction summary similar to that provided by a `TransactionResponse`, it can be fetched by it's transaction ID.
+Should you want a more complete transaction summary similar to that provided by a `TransactionResponse`, it can be fetched by its transaction ID.
 Check out [this guide](./transaction-response.md) for more information.